 **Assumes an 80% derate factor, 180 degree azimuth, and array tilt equal to the city’s latitude

-The cities with the highest estimated annual savings are also the cities with the highest electricity costs.
-So, even if you don’t live in a sunny location, if your electric rates are higher, you can save large amounts of money by switching to solar.
+As you can see, the cities with the highest estimated annual savings are also the cities with the highest electricity costs.
+Even if you don’t live in a sunny location, higher electric rates result in higher amounts of savings when you switch to solar energy.

 The cities most of us would consider sunny are spread out in the rankings.
-Take a look at Las Vegas, for example.
-Solar panels in Las Vegas will produce the most electricity out of all of these cities, but will save around $1,093 per year.
-That’s about the same savings as Hartford, CT, even though the panels in Hartford are expected to produce 2,500 fewer kWh per year.
-Again, this is a function of the electricity costs, which are 50% higher in Hartford vs. Las Vegas.
+For example, solar panels in Phoenix will produce the most electricity out of all of these cities and will result in savings of $900 per year.
+That’s similar to savings in Detroit, MI, even though a system in Hartford is expected to produce 2,200 fewer kWh per year.
+Again, this is a function of the electricity costs, which are 35 percent higher in Hartford vs. Detroit.